AniaaG/Project_screentime_analysis/README.md

 - cleaning and structuring real-world log data for visualisation,
 - designing a readable hierarchical chart and choosing what to leave out,
 - building reusable R functions and connecting them to a reactive Shiny app,
-- working on a shared codebase in a team.
+- working on a shared codebase in a team.\

-  &nbsp;

 [application demo](Video_Project.mp4)